 General Data Protection Regulation (aka GDPR) is a European privacy law that restricts how personal data is collected and handled.
 It came into force on May 25, 2018, and applies to businesses and organizations that operate in the European Union or process data of EU residents.
 To be compliant with this law, you need to ask your site’s visitors for consent to data collection and usage.

-- Procedure for responding to data subject rights: You can use a form in Consent Manager that is linked to the panel for managing visitor’s data requests.
+- Procedure for responding to data subject rights: You can use the form in Consent Manager, which is linked to the panel where you can manage visitor data requests.
 Read more

-- Method for collecting data: We recommend using Consent Manager that lets you collect all data from visitors who consent and non-sensitive data from visitors who don’t consent (or none data from those visitors if you decide to do so).
-If you don’t want to use Consent Manager, you can turn off cookies and device fingerprinting.
-Data will be less accurate then, but that could be a way to stay compliant with privacy laws.
+- Method for collecting data: We recommend using Consent Manager that lets you collect all data from visitors who consent and non-sensitive data from visitors who don’t consent (or no data at all from those who opt out).
+If you don’t want to use Consent Manager, you can turn off a session hash and visitor cookies.
+This may result in less accurate data, but it can help you comply with privacy laws.
 Read more

-- Consent for using data by third-party services: Make sure that the tools and services you use on your website comply with the GDPR.
-Look at the data flow between your site and these services.
-If you plug in Google Ads, Facebook Ads, or similar tools to your website, add a remarketing consent.
-(The consent for remarketing is added automatically to a consent form when you use Google Ads or Facebook Pixel tag in Tag Manager.)
+- Consent for using data by third-party services: Make sure the tools and services you use on your website follow GDPR rules.
+Check how data flows between your site and these services.
+If you add Google Ads, Facebook Ads or similar tools to your site, include an option for people to agree to remarketing.

-Data that is anonymous is exempt from the GDPR unless it can be re-identifiable.
+Anonymous data is exempt from GDPR unless it can be re-identified.